-The benefits of high-quality out-of-school-time programs are well known, but ways to persuade youth to stay engaged are not.
-Several recent studies have shed some light on youth engagement.
+The benefits of high-quality out-of-school-time programs are well known but ways to persuade youth to stay engaged are not.
+Several studies that shed light on youth engagement are discussed below.

 The clubs surveyed offered a wide variety of activities in five areas: the arts, sports and fitness, health and life skills, education and career, and character and leadership.
 Forty-one percent of youth surveyed reported participating in four of these types of activities in the past four weeks.
 Their five favorites were hanging out with friends, using technology, reading, playing sports and talking one-on-one with an adult.

 "Hanging out with friends” is one of teens’ favorite after-school program

 activities, along with using technology, reading and playing sports.

 Early results showed that the youth were more likely to continue attending when they were familiar with the club already from pre-teen years and when their friends were members.
 They were more likely to stay active when they had multiple opportunities to lead, but “hanging out” time was also important.
 Another important predictor of continued attendance was self-transportation: reflecting their growing independence, youth who could walk, cycle or ride the bus had higher rates of attendance than those who had to ask for a lift.

 Results highlighted a few key outcomes from club participation.
 Early indications are that a higher level of attendance over a one-year period was linked to a positive change in three areas: character development (integrity, social competence and conflict resolution), improved school liking, and a delay in initiation of sexual intercourse.